Andrew-Bekhiet/messenger_gradient_demo/README.md

 Instead to creating white elements to hide the gradient, we will use a combination of BlendModes

-Specifically, we will use the `dstOut` BlendMode to make the opaque message bubble transparent on opaque background, then we will use `srcOut` to make the message bubble surronding background white and make the message bubble transparent
+Specifically, we will use the `dstOut` BlendMode to make the opaque message bubble transparent on opaque background, then we will use `srcOut` to make the message bubble surrounding background white and make the message bubble transparent

 You can play with different BlendModes to achieve different effects and understand how they work